Auburn Agriculture Online

 Thesis & Non-Thesis

-We offer both one thesis and non-thesis master’s degree programs.
-Our programs are designed for the working professional and may be earned completely online.
-Applications are accepted year round so apply today!
+We offer both thesis and non-thesis master’s degrees for the Crop, Soil and Environmental Sciences program.
+These graduate programs are designed for working professionals and may be earned completely online.

 We also offer certificate courses, which do not require official admission to Auburn University.
 Certificate courses may not be applied toward an academic degree.

 Have a question about one of our distance education programs?
 You’ll probably find the answer here.
 If not, feel free to reach out to us any time firstname.lastname@example.org.